buggyrace/buggy-race-about/docs/glossary.md

 <dt>phase</dt>
 <dd>
-  The <strong>tasks</strong> students must do are grouped into phases.
+  The <a href="#task">tasks</a> students must do are grouped into phases.
 All the tasks in a phase should be completed before the student can move onto the next phase.
   <br>→ <a href="teaching/tasks-and-phases">tasks and phases</a>
 </dd>

 <dt>poster</dt>
 <dd>
-  "Poster" is an alternative name for the students' <strong>report</strong>
-  (it's an anomaly from the RHUL marking scheme that we needed to use — you should just use the word "report").
+  "Poster" is an alternative name for the students' <a href="#report">report</a> (it's an anomaly from the RHUL marking scheme that we needed to use — you should just use the word "report").
   <br>→ <a href="teaching/the-report">students' posters (i.e., reports)</a>
 </dd>